Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Tailoring Variable Selection

-By Lemma 1 in the Appendix, to establish the existence of the REE solution, it suffices to show that for sufficiently large $n$, there exists a constant $r$ such that on the boundary of a ball around $\btheta^*$ with radius $n^{-1/2}r$, the variational inequality holds for function $\bU(\btheta)-n\lambda q(|\btheta|)$ with high probability; that is, for any $\varepsilon>0$, This technique has been adopted in \citet{portnoy1984asymptotic} and \citet{wang2011gee} to prove the existence of the $M$-estimator and GEE estimator when the number of predictors is large.
-Theorem 3 establishes the asymptotic normality of the ITR REE estimators under standard regularity conditions (see Appendix for the details).
+By Lemma 1 in the Appendix B.2, to establish the existence of the REE solution, it suffices to show that for sufficiently large $n$, there exists a constant $r$, such that on the boundary of a ball around $\btheta^*$ with radius $n^{-1/2}r$, the variational inequality holds for function $\bU(\btheta)-n\lambda q(|\btheta|)$ with high probability.
+That is, for any $\varepsilon>0$, This technique has been adopted in \citet{portnoy1984asymptotic} and \citet{wang2011gee} to prove the existence of the $M$-estimator and generalized estimated equations estimator when the number of predictors is large.
+Theorem 3 establishes the asymptotic normality of the ITR REE estimators under standard regularity conditions (see Appendix B for details).